jwhitlock/mdn-archive-proto1/docs/MDN/Community/content.md

 <div>{{IncludeSubnav("/en-US/docs/MDN")}}</div>

 <div class="summary">
-<p>MDN (which is an abbreviation for Mozilla Developer Network) is more than a wiki: It's a community of developers working together to make MDN an outstanding resource for developers who use open Web technologies.</p>
+<p>MDN Web Docs is more than a wiki: It's a community of developers working together to make MDN an outstanding resource for developers who use open Web technologies.</p>
 </div>

 <p>We'd love it if you contribute to MDN, but we'd love it even more if you participate in the MDN community.&nbsp;Here's how to get connected, in three easy steps:</p>